🇸🇪

 Hotel Breakfast

-Swedish hotel breakfasts are typically smörgåsbord-style buffets with cold cuts, cheeses, eggs, and dairy-heavy dishes centre stage.
-Plant milks are increasingly available, but butter will be on the table as standard, often served pre-spread on bread.
-Kaviar (fish roe paste) is commonly found alongside jam.
-Ask staff which items are vegan — larger hotel chains generally have this information, but smaller rural guesthouses may not.
+Swedish hotel breakfasts are typically smorgasbord-style buffets with cold cuts, cheeses, and dairy-heavy dishes as the centrepiece.
+Plant milks are increasingly available at larger hotels, but butter will be on the table as standard, often served pre-spread on bread.
+Kaviar (fish roe paste) commonly sits alongside jam and condiments.
+Ask staff which items are vegan before selecting.
+Larger chain hotels generally have this information; smaller rural guesthouses may not.

 Fika Culture